-Full copies (accessible by a link as well as a link to the company's website where the Draft EIR will be uploaded to and made available to I&APs for comment) of the EIR will be made available to all Registered I&APs, and will be notified of the EIR by means of notifications, informing them of the availability of the Draft EIR and will be invited to comment.
-The EIR will be made available for a 30-day comment period3.
+Full copies (accessible by a link as well as a link to the company's website where the Draft EIR was uploaded to and made available to I&APs for comment) of the EIR was made available to all Registered I&APs, and were notified of the EIR by means of notifications, informing them of the availability of the Draft EIR and were invited to comment.
+The Draft EIR was made available for a 30-day comment period3.

-At the end of the comment period, the EIR will be revised in response to feedback received from I&APs.
-All comments received and responses to the comments will be incorporated into the Final Environmental Impact Report (Final EIR) in the form of a Comments and Response Table.
+At the end of the comment period, the EIR was revised in response to feedback received from I&APs.
+All comments received and responses to the comments were incorporated into the Final Environmental Impact Report (Final EIR - this report) in the form of a Comments and Response Table.
 The Final EIR will then be submitted to D:E&NC for decision.

 Should it be required, this process may be adapted depending on input received during the ongoing process and as a result of public input.
-Both DENC and registered I&APs will be informed of any changes in the process.
+Both DENC and registered I&APs were informed of any changes in the process.